Lin-Buo-Ren/perl-launch/README.md

-# The perl-launch stage snap
+# The perl-launch snap enablement launcher

-Refer [The perl-launch stage snap - doc - snapcraft.io](https://forum.snapcraft.io/t/the-perl-launch-stage-snap/11736) for more info on using this stage snap.
+Refer [The perl-launch launcher: Fix Perl applications in the snap runtime - doc - snapcraft.io](https://forum.snapcraft.io/t/the-perl-launch-launcher-fix-perl-applications-in-the-snap-runtime/11736) for more info on using this launcher.

 ## License